Jacky3003/c01w24lab4/deliverables/Tasks.md

 - Was person 5 for the lab, responsible for creating the pull request template and facilitating the pull request of Branch A into branch devel.

 ## Denny Wang ()
+- Was person 2 for the lab, responsible for fixing the bug related to delete and changing the color of the note

 ## Anthony Qin ()